- Is giving blood safe?

 - How much blood is taken during a donation?

 During a whole blood donation, approximately one pint (about two cups) is collected.
-The amount collected during platelet and double red cell donation depends on your height, weight, and other factors.
+The amount collected during platelet, plasma, and double red cell donation depends on your height, weight, and other factors.
 Your body contains 10–12 pints of blood, and constantly replaces blood cells.

 - How much time does it take for my body to replenish the blood I donate?